Statement regarding the impact of COVID-19 pandemic on admissions

 The following instructions are for the Master of Arts (M.A.)
-Program with concentration in Speech-Language Pathology only.
+Program in Speech-Language Pathology only.

 1. Review the MA Admission Requirements page.